-All floor coverings must be 4mm or thicker

-Ensure floor covering does not exceed a thermal insulation R-value of 1.0.
-QuietWarmth Float is compatible with pad-attached floor coverings.
+All floor coverings must be 4mm or thicker Ensure floor covering does not exceed a thermal insulation R-value of 1.0.

 Some manufacturers do not approve the use of their flooring with radiant heat.
 If the flooring is approved for use over any type of radiant heat, and it is installed in accordance with these installation instructions, then it is covered under the QuietWarmth Warranty.